 Irrigation: Cooler weather means your soils will be holding moisture longer, and the moisture needs of the plants while dormant or not actively growing will be less.
 Adjust your irrigation to your lawns and shrubs to reflect these conditions.
 Once the lawn is dormant, an inch of water every two weeks is sufficient, if there has been no rain.
 Newly planted trees and shrubs will continue to require regular watering throughout the winter.
 Pay attention to the temperature and the amount of wind your plants receive to determine frequency of watering.
 Newer plantings will require more frequent attention to watering than more established plantings.
 Evergreen trees and shrubs will require more frequent watering than deciduous trees and shrubs, since their leaves still loose moisture that will need replacing.

 Perennials: Herbaceous perennials, or those that die back to the ground with the first hard freeze, may be cut back after a freeze has “melted” them.
-These include Katie’s Ruellia, Mexican Bush Sage, Russian Sage, and Copper Canyon Daisy.
+These include Katie’s Ruellia, Russian Sage, and Mystic Spires Salvia.

 Evergreen perennials, such as Salvia greggii, should not be cut back until late February to early March.
 These can be sheared by 1/3 at that time, or, if they are old and woody, may be “rejuvenative” pruned (pruned to the ground) before new growth starts in the spring.